Dr Susan Harris Rimmer (BA[Hons]/LLB[Hons] UQ, SJD ANU) is a Professor and Director of the Griffith University Policy Innovation Hub.

 She is a keynote speaker, frequent contributor to the public press and often called upon for commentary.
 She often acts as a policy adviser to government and produces policy papers, such as MIKTA, IORA, G20 and the UN Security Council.
 Susan was selected as an expert for the official Australian delegation to the 58th session of the UN Commission on the Status of Women in New York in March 2014, with the delegation headed by Minister Michaelia Cash and Ambassador for Women and Girls, Natasha Stott-Despoja.

 Susan was part of the Think20 process for Australia’s host year of the Group of 20 Leaders’ Summit in Brisbane 2014, and the Turkish and Chinese Presidencies.
-She is one of Australia's representatives to the W20, with Anne Fulwood.
+She was one of Australia's representatives to the W20, with Anne Fulwood for Turkey, China and Germany.

 Sue was previously the Manager of Advocacy and Development Practice at the Australian Council for International Development (ACFID), She has also worked for the UN High Commissioner for Refugees, the National Council of Churches and the Parliamentary Library.

-She has been a board member of UN Women National Committee Australia and has previously been president of the voluntary non-governmental organisation Australian Lawyers for Human Rights.
-She is also a member of the Executive Committee of Academics Stand Against Poverty (Australasia), and in October 2013 was appointed to the national board of the Refugee Council of Australia, and an Ambassador for the Australian Refugee Trust.
-In 2014 she joined the board of the International Women's Development Agency.
+She has been a board member of UN Women National Committee Australia, the Refugee Council of Australia and has previously been president of the voluntary non-governmental organisation Australian Lawyers for Human Rights.
+From 2014-2020, she served on the board of the International Women's Development Agency.